Who discovered positron annihilation?: The positron, pair production, and positron annihilation

-Not very long after the postulation of Dirac, \citet{Anderson1932} reported on the existence of ``positives'', which were ``comparable in mass and magnitude of charge'' to electrons.
-His conclusions were based on observations with photographic plates.
-Carl D. Anderson observed tracks of positively charged electrons in a Wilson cloud chamber \citep{Anderson1932}, a discovery that confirmed \citeauthor{Dirac1928}'s theoretical postulation.
+Not very long after Dirac's postulation, \citet{Anderson1932} reported on the existence of ``positives'', which were ``comparable in mass and magnitude of charge'' to electrons.
+His discovery confirmed \citeauthor{Dirac1928}'s theoretical postulation, and was based on observations of tracks of positively charged electrons in a Wilson cloud chamber \citep{Anderson1932}.
 Protons could be ruled out from mass and energy considerations \citep{Anderson1933a}.
-The new positively charged particle came to be known as a positron.\footnote{According to Anderson, the name ``positron'' was not suggested by him, but by Watson Davis, the editor of Science \citep{AndersonWeiner1966}.}
+The new positively charged particle came to be known as a positron.\footnote{According to Carl Anderson, the name ``positron'' was not suggested by him, but by Watson Davis, the then--editor of the journal Science \citep{AndersonWeiner1966}.}

-Two processes in which a positron is involved, are pair production and positron annihilation, which processes are fascinating example of the transformation of light into matter and vice versa, respectively.
+Two processes in which a positron is involved, are pair production and positron annihilation.
+These are fascinating example of the transformation of light into matter and vice versa, respectively.